nuxeo/nuxeo-labs/nuxeo-labs-automation-helpers/README.md

 Because they are custom helpers, you will not have autocompletion in Nuxeo Studio, this is normal.
 You must type the whole ID ot the helper (`FileUtils.saveBlob` for example), case sentitive.

 **Security Concerns**: These are _helpers_, they can't be called directly from a REST call for example.
 Still, you should pay a lot of attention to avoid publishing an Automation Chain which, for example, accepts a dynamic parameter used as a full path server side.
-This would be very bad practice.
+This is very bad practice and major security issue.

 ## Helpers